guitarvydas/guitarvydas.github.io/_posts/2021-08-27-Programmers UX.md

 Often, a major success factor in general programming language design, comes from localizing objects.

-An example of locality of reference is the use of scope variables in place of global variables.
+An example of locality of reference is the use of scoped variables in place of global variables.

-An example of locality of reference is the use of structured programming in place of ad-hoc GOTO programming (if, while, etc., constructs that constrained the use of GOTOs.).
+An example of locality of reference is the use of structured programming in place of ad-hoc GOTO programming (if, while, etc., constructs constrain the use of GOTOs.).

 Diagrammatic programming can have the same effect, but at the level of _software achitecture_.

 ## Nesting

-Nesting can show how software modules are constructed
+Nesting can show how software modules are constructed.

 Nesting can show flows that break through the boundaries of components.
 This is also known as _dependency_.
+Dependency affects scalability.

 ## Ports